Ronald Barnes (carillonist): Legacy

 Through his 56 compositions, Barnes established an American approach to writing music for the instrument.
 During his lifetime he received two awards: the Berkeley Medal for Distinguished Service to the Carillon (1982) and the GCNA Certificate of Extraordinary Service to the Carillon (1988).
 On June 24, 1995, Barnes was elected to the GCNA honor roll and granted lifetime membership.

 Musical style

-Barnes' style of writing for the carillon was often of a mild, romantic character.
+Barnes's style of writing for the carillon was often of a mild, romantic character.
 He was especially influenced by the carillon at the University of Kansas, manufactured by John Taylor & Co.
 Barnes wrote music that took the strong overtones of bells into account and depended on this characteristic.
 His style focused on the carillon as a concert instrument.
 Many of his compositions feature an eminently singable melody.

 Musical compositions

 Barnes composed 56 original works for the carillon, all of which are published either by American Carillon Music Editions or the GCNA.
 He composed more than three-quarters of his body of works during his tenure at the University of California, Berkeley.
 Barnes composed several variations and preludes on English-language folk songs and carols.